JKTMN/Airshow-Quiz-Game/README.md

   * `gamescript.js`: Handles game logic, question loading, and leaderboard updates.
   * `statsScript.js`: Handles the statistics calculations and data export.

+## Data Tracking

+This game does not collect any personal information beyond what is necessary for its operation.
+Specifically:

+- **Leaderboard Names**: The only personal information collected is the name provided by the user when they start the game.
+This name is used solely for display purposes on the leaderboard.
+If a user's name does not appear on the leaderboard, it is deleted from our records.

+- **Stat Tracking**: The game tracks two key statistics:
+  - **Number of Players Started**: The total count of players who have initiated the game.
+  - **Number of Players Completed**: The total count of players who have completed the game.

+No additional personal data is collected or stored, and the game is designed to ensure user privacy and data security.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.